sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 * **Wireframes.** Sketch out what each of your pages will look like and how they will work.
 Consider making a _paper prototype_ to demonstrate and/or test key user interactions.
 * **Object Models.** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
 * **Milestones.** What are major steps to completing the project, and when do you expect to work on each?
-* **Feasibility Check.** If you are using an external API or scraping a website, make sure you can get that data.
+* **Feasibility Check.** If you are using an external API, make sure you can get that data.
 If you are using a new tool, go through its getting started tutorial.
 We will ask to see your results.

 ### Completed project deliverables: